odino/nikki/README.md

 Among the things I wanna add in the next weeks:

-* search for files in the current dir
 * search for files, recursively, from the current dir
 * replace `ctrl + x` as a shortcut to switch states (conflicts with cut and paste, me idiot!)
 * `fn +  up` and `fn + down` shortcuts